-Ron holds a Master of Architecture degree from the University of California, Los Angeles (UCLA) and a Bachelor of Architecture degree with honors from the Southern California Institute of Architecture (SCI-Arc) where he had the privilege of studying under his mentor, Mr. Folonis.
-He serves as guest lecturer at UCLA and guest critic at USC where he also teaches aspiring candidates on the intricacies of architecture licensure.
+Ron holds a Master of Architecture degree from the University of California, Los Angeles (UCLA) and a Bachelor of Architecture degree with honors from the Southern California Institute of Architecture (SCI- Arc) where he had the privilege of studying under his mentor, Mr. Folonis.
+He serves as guest lecturer at UCLA and guest critic at USC where he also teaches aspiring candidates the intricacies of architecture licensure in California.

 Bryan is currently working on his B. Arch from Cal Poly San Luis Obispo.
 He is also part of the co-op program LA Metro where students are immersed in urban design, and experience living and working in the city of Los Angeles.

 John has over 35 years of high-level architecture and engineering experience.
 He has been involved and completed engineering and architectural projects in 22 countries with wide range of building typologies.